richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 -----

-## Exercise 1: Prepare Custom Skillset API
+## Exercise 1: Custom Skillset API
 In this exercise, we will use a Function App to instantiate a simple API for use with Cognitive Search, custom skillset.